A Tradition of Excellence: Eight Straight Winning Seasons of 10 or More Wins

-The Baldwin Wallace University women's soccer team has recorded at least 10 victories in seven of the past 10 seasons and included an 11-6-5 record in 2015.
-The Yellow Jackets also have qualified for the Ohio Athletic Conference Tournament in seven of the past nine seasons and advanced to the OAC Championship Game in 2005 and 2014.
+The Baldwin Wallace University women's soccer team has recorded at least 11 victories in eight straight seasons, including a school-record-tying 14 wins in 2013.
+The Yellow Jackets also have qualified for the Ohio Athletic Conference Tournament in 10 of the past 12 seasons and advanced to the OAC Championship Game in 2005 and 2014.

-"Our goal every year is to win the OAC title, advance to the NCAA Division III National Tournament and ultimately win the Division III national title," said veteran Head Coach Reid Ayers, who already has the best winning percentage of any women's soccer coach in school history.
+"Our goal every year is to win the OAC title, advance to the NCAA Division III National Tournament and ultimately win a Division III national title," said second-year Head Coach Jim Wojtkun, who served as the assistant coach for 11 seasons before being promoted in the summer of 2017.

-"Traditionally our women's soccer program has been solid," said Ayers.
+"Traditionally our women's soccer program has been solid," said Wojtkun.
 "Now, we are looking to take it to the next level and are looking for young women who want to make that commitment."

-In addition to being solid on the soccer field, Ayers team also excels in the classroom.
-The Yellow Jackets have earned recognition seven consecutive years for Team Academic Achievement and were awarded the Team Ethics Award of Merit by the National Soccer Coaches Association of America in 2006, 2007 and 2008.
+In addition to being solid on the soccer field, Wojtkun's team also excels in the classroom.
+The Yellow Jackets have earned recognition eight consecutive years for Team Academic Achievement and were awarded the Team Ethics Award of Merit by the National Soccer Coaches Association of America in 2006, 2007 and 2008.

-"We are extremely proud of our men's and women's soccer student-athletes and tradition of academic excellence," said Ayers.
-"It tells parents and young men and women who look at our program that we are seeking excellence in all areas.
-We hope that is a favorable trait."
+"We are extremely proud of our men's and women's soccer student-athletes and tradition of academic excellence," said Wojtkun.
+"It tells both parents and the women we are recruiting that we are seeking excellence in all areas.
+We hope that is a favorable trait.